Chowan County Vehicle Impound Guide

 Required Documents

-- Valid driver's license: A current, valid driver's license.
-If your license was suspended due to the DUI arrest, see the section below.
+- Valid driver's license: The person retrieving the vehicle must have a valid driver's license.
+If your license is suspended due to the DUI arrest, you'll need to have someone else with a valid license pick it up.

 If You Don't Have a Valid License

-If your driver's license is suspended due to the DUI arrest, you can still get your car back, but you'll need someone else to pick it up for you.
+If your license is suspended, you can still get your car back, but you'll need someone else to retrieve it for you.

 - They need: